How to get from Mexico City to Puebla?

 Buses to Puebla depart frequently from any of the stations mentioned above.

-The bus companies serving this route are Mexico’s most popular ADO and its sub-branch AU.
+The bus companies serving this route are Mexico’s most popular company, ADO and its sub-branch AU.
 They both offer first class buses that include AC, reclining seats and a toilet.
-Keep in mind that ADO’s buses tend to be more comfortable, having more space between seats and a greater reclining range.
+Keep in mind that ADO’s buses tend to be more comfortable, having more space between seats and a greater reclining range, but the difference isn’t significant.

 You can book your tickets online on ADO’s website, or buy your ticket directly at the bus terminal.
 This route has high demand so it’s better to book ahead, especially if you are going during the holiday season.